 As I look back on the Utah State Aggies' 2013 football season, a multitude of emotions and thoughts flood through my mind.
 This season truly had it all: worry, excitement, disappointment, anticipation, frustration, despair, resignation, hope, and elation.
-I know it's cliché, but this season was truly an emotional rollercoaster, carrying us up and down and back up again so frequently and so quickly that more than a few Aggie fans experienced fandom whiplash.
+I know it's cliché, but this season was an emotional rollercoaster, carrying us up and down and back up again so frequently and so speedily that more than a few Aggie fans experienced fandom whiplash.

-The only major question mark was whether new Head Coach Matt Wells could fill the huge shoes left by previous HC Gary Andersen.
+The only major question mark was whether new Head Coach Matt Wells could fill the huge shoes left by previous head coach Gary Andersen.
 In the season opener in Salt Lake against in-state rival Utah, Coach Wells answered the doubts of the cautious and the skeptics; in spite of a close Aggie loss, he showed poise, intelligence, and a field savviness that belied his lack of experience at the helm.
 He kept the team focused after the loss, and subsequent team obstacles, and confidently guided them through one of the most difficult paths an Aggie team has ever faced.
 He was rewarded for his talent and hard work by receiving the Mountain West Conference Coach of the Year award, which was, without a doubt, well deserved.

 After rattling off a couple of massive beat downs against Air Force and Weber State (neither a very great feat as both teams finished the season 2-10), the Aggies entered a period of emotional turmoil.
 A close-fought, emotionally exhausting loss to USC took much of the air out of the Aggies' sails.
 The grueling game was difficult to watch; and despite the fact that USC HC Lane Kiffin's team scraped out a victory, the overall feel of the game, combined with the subsequent loss to Arizona State, aided in USC's decision to sack Kiffin (who, interestingly enough, is now headed to Alabama as their new offensive coordinator).